gandhi irwin pact

 • This agreement reflected a compromise between the Indian nationalists and the British government, each seeking to advance their respective goals while addressing immediate concerns.

-• The Gandhi-Irwin Pact date, also known as Delhi Pact, was signed on March 5, 1931.
+• The Gandhi-Irwin Pact, also known as the Delhi Pact, was signed on March 5, 1931.

-What were the Consequences of Gandhi Irwin Pact?
+What were the Consequences of the Gandhi Irwin Pact?

 1. The Gandhi Irwin Pact garnered appreciation for India’s heroic struggle for independence.